symbolverse/symbolverse-promo/README.md

 A place where someone can sit, write a bit of symbolic code, **express ideas cleanly**, and feel their mind come back into focus.

+A honest resort for avoiding biased opinions and imaginary claims in a favor of argumentative chain of facts expressed in a formal way.

 ---

 ## Philosophy